 While taking General Education required courses, students develop a basic set of General Education skills (i.e., competencies, listed below) based on course learning outcomes.
-This skills set will be instrumental to student success in upper level courses within their degree program; in these courses students will practice application of this skill set, eventually demonstrating mastery before graduation.
+This skill set will be instrumental to student success in upper level courses within their degree program; in these courses students will practice application of these skills, eventually demonstrating mastery before graduation.
 As a result, students will graduate with a set of General Education competencies that will provide the basis for success in life and on the job.
-The following skills are the competencies that all University students will develop, practice, and master in preparation for graduate school or the workplace.
+The following are the competencies that all University students will develop, practice, and master in preparation for graduate school or the workplace.

 The student will apply knowledge at the synthesis level to define and solve problems within professional and personal environments.